 Area Elective Credits (twenty-four credits).

 All multidisciplinary engineering students are required to have at least nine credits of work in engineering beyond those courses specifically required in the program.
-Three credits may be met by courses offered in the at the 2000 level or higher, and six credits must be met by courses in the at the 3000 level or higher.
+Three credits may be met by courses offered in the College of Engineering at the 2000 level or higher, and six credits must be met by courses in the College of Engineering at the 3000 level or higher.

 Area Elective Credits can be used to pair the Multidisciplinary Engineering degree with other partner programs at the university.
 For students not seeking a paired program, consult with your academic advisor and the Guide for Multidisciplinary Engineering Majors for guidance on selecting courses based on your interests.

-The Multidisciplinary Engineering Degree is overseen by faculty from the as well as the Engineering Undergraduate Programs Office, who strive to continuously improve our undergraduate program in Multidisciplinary Engineering.
+The Multidisciplinary Engineering Degree is overseen by faculty from the College of Engineering as well as the Engineering Undergraduate Programs Office, who strive to continuously improve our undergraduate program in Multidisciplinary Engineering.
 The program’s educational objectives (PEOs) are that our graduates: will be gainfully employed in Engineering or related career paths including industrial, academic, governmental and non-governmental organizations, and will continue their professional development by engaging in professional activities and/or training to enhance their careers and/or pursue post-graduate studies.

 Multidisciplinary Engineering with a Specialization in Entertainment Engineering